 As per the recent news, Microsoft has already invested $1 billion into ChatGPT and plans to invest $10 billion more to integrate this Generative AI algorithm into its search engine Bing and Office suite.
 According to Microsoft, this AI chatbot will be leveraged to summarize call meetings, including automating notes, personalized highlights, and suggesting tasks based on conversations had during the meeting.

-So now let’s discuss why people are gushing over this AI chatbot and how ChatGPT can disrupt various industries.
+So now let’s discuss why people are gushing over this AI chatbot and how ChatGPT integration can disrupt various industries.

 Top 4 ChatGPT Implementations Across Various Industries